 The future whitewater park features referred to as Drops 1 and 2 have a bypass channel aligned next to them that will allow boaters and tubers to bypass these first two features to the left.
 The bypass channel provides a calm route around the largest of the four features that are being created and also creates a pathway back upstream for fish that migrate through this reach of the river.

 Full sets of engineering drawings and specifications of the features are available for review at the Town of Eagle Community Development Department, or electronically upon request.
 Please contact Tom Boni at email@example.com or 970-328-9619.

 The Upland Park component of the River Park project includes Chambers Park and park improvements north of the river in an area that is currently the truck parking gravel lot along the frontage road of I-70.

 The town of Eagle has selected civil engineering firm, Alpine Engineering, and landscape architecture/architecture firm, Zehren and Associates, to design the Upland Park area and create a seamless transition between park amenities on the banks with whitewater access and activities in the water.
-The design of the park will start in January 2017 and is expected to be complete in the fall of 2017.
+The design of the park has begun and is expected to be complete in the fall of 2017.

 First Concept Plan for Upland Park Revealed – April 12th!